Somehow, I underestimated the speed of my recovery.

 My suspicions were proven to be true as I was officially diagnosed with PTSD by a psychologist.
 So, there I was and still am fighting the biggest mental battle of my life.
-Still off work and will little progress made I have to look at it and say no wonder this is a longer fight.
+Still off work and with little progress made, I have to look at it and say no wonder this is a longer fight.

-When you read through the literature on PTSD you see the word debilitating a lot, indeed that’s true.
-Comparing the two mental health conditions and the two paths to healing is foolish of me.
-Does this mean that this time I won,t make my way back?
+When you read through the literature on PTSD you see the word “debilitating” a lot, and indeed that’s true.
+Comparing the two mental-health conditions and the two paths to healing is foolish of me.
+Does this mean that this time I won’t make my way back?
 Of course not.
-This round, it’s a much higher mountain to climb but come hell or high water I will get there, I will win.
+This round, it’s a much higher mountain to climb, but come hell or high water I will get there.
+I will win.

 Want help fund my book? donate: GOFundMe – The Road To Mental Wellness – The book